jcharra/Entris/src/README.txt

  - to play single player
  - to create or join an online multiplayer game

-Press ENTE-R to modify the respective selection.
+Use the left/right arrow keys to modify the respective selection.
+Selecting START and press ENTER to play.

 Open bugs